Alkaline Water Benefits for Dogs

 I like the idea of giving my dogs ultra-purified water with a natural pH that’s full of antioxidants including molecular hydrogen.
 Do you agree?

 I think by now the question “Is alkaline water good for dogs?” has been answered…for the most part 🙂

 The question is too complex for a simple answer, and there are too many variables in play.

 - Alkaline ionized water from a water ionizer and natural alkaline spring water are best for dogs.

 - Water ionizers with molecular hydrogen infusion are best.

 - Stick with a lower alkaline pH similar to what’s found in natural alkaline spring water.
 The Eternal spring water pH of 7.8 to 8.2 is a perfect example.
-Water ionizers allow you to choose the pH of your ionized water.
+Ionizers allow you to choose the pH of your drinking water.

-- Avoid strong alkaline water and water with high mineral content
+- Avoid high alkaline water and water with high mineral content